Alabama

 AI Policy Overview

-Alabama legislators have yet to prioritize policies regarding artificial intelligence.
+Alabama legislators have only begun to prioritize policies regarding artificial intelligence.
 However, in 2022, the legislature enacted a law (AL SB 56) governing how law enforcement agencies may use facial recognition technology.
-In 2024, Alabama enacted two laws targeting sexual deepfakes.
+In 2024, Alabama enacted laws addressing sexual and political deepfakes.

 In early 2024, Governor Kay Ivey (R) signed an executive order establishing the Governor’s Task Force on Generative Artificial Intelligence, with its members appointed by the governor.
 The membership will consist of seven cabinet members, two representatives from Alabama higher education, and four legislators, including two state representatives and two state senators.
 The Task Force is required to submit a report to the governor by November 30, 2024.
 The report will provide a detailed and accurate description of the current use of GenAI in executive-branch agencies and whether those uses pose any risk as well as policy and administrative recommendations related to the responsible deployment of GenAI in state government.